Trentonom0r3/After-Diffusion/README.md

 3. Open Adobe After Effects and access the extension.
 4. Make sure you give scripts full permissions in AE preferences.

-### ZXP Installation
-1. Download the ZXP file from the `ZXP` folder.
-2. Install the ZXP file using [ZXPInstaller](https://zxpinstaller.com/).
-3. Make sure you give scripts full permissions in AE preferences.
-4. You're all set!

 ### WebUI Checks
 1. If you update hash to ensure Controlnet use, double check your `webui-user.bat` file.
    - Make sure command-line arguments include `--api`